yoxjames/Kastro/README.md

 ## Future Work
 I ran into some difficulties getting the height offset calculation to work correctly for `SolarEventSequence`.
 I hope to eventually resolve that but didn't think it should block an alpha release.
 It's something I want for the future `1.0` release.

-I would also like to add additional KMP targets.
-I recently added various Apple targets.
-I am currently looking into WASM targets next.

-I am also curious to potentially make the library usable for other languages like Javascript.
+I am curious to potentially make the library usable for other languages like Javascript or Swift.
 This library is a Kotlin Multiplatform project, but it would be cool to also have it be on npm for use in Javascript/Typescript projects or even be a Swift package (SPM) for use on iOS/Apple targets.
 There are some challenges to doing that (such as how the exposed API could be adapted to better fit those languages) but I plan to actively look into this as it's something I am generally curious about.

 # References
 * “Blue Hour – Magic Hour.”
 Timeanddate.com, 2019, www.timeanddate.com/astronomy/blue-hour.html.